 There are experts that know a ton about the physical body and the individual needs of men and women.
 They know how to tailor a workout to your needs.
 You also have to understand that what you need in regards to exercise is also going to be individual to you.
 So as I mention some of these exercises, be sure to address whether or not they are specifically the best for you.

 There are usually different exercises that accomplish the same goals.
-Let’s say for example I told you one of the best exercises for women is a single leg deadlift.
+Let’s say for example I told you one of the best resistance exercises for women is a deadlift.
 However, let’s say that wasn’t your cup of tea.
 You could turn around and decide to do a different exercise that produced the same results.
 Still, there are many factors that go into selecting the best exercises for men and women, so be sure to give it some thought.

-The single leg deadlift is actually one of the recommended exercises by the way when it comes to the best workouts for women.
+The deadlift is actually one of the recommended exercises by the way when it comes to the best gym workouts for women.
 Would you believe that the pushup is another one?
 That’s right, and so you better add those pushups to your daily workouts.
 The side plank is another popular exercise that you can do, too.

 Notice that the three exercises mentioned so far don’t necessarily require any equipment.
 You can change up your workouts of course, and let me tell you one approach you could take.
 You coul have several different workouts you like to do, each with some of the best exercises for women.
 You could alternate every day so that you don’t get burned out.

 One day you could be at the gym, and the next day you could be working out at home without any equipment doing the exercises mentioned earlier.
 Perhaps the third day you go on a jog in the park with some light weights.
 Do you get the idea?
 Keep it fresh, but know which workouts and which exercises are best for your as a woman.